 Indeed, The Fairchild Challenge is quickly becoming a worldwide movement to engage young students effectively in civic-minded thinking about environmental issues, and promoting awareness, scholarship and stewardship.
-To date, sixteen institutions have launched Fairchild Challenge Satellite Partner programs in their locales, nationally and abroad, and more are expected to launch in the near future.
-Please visit our Media Center web page to view coverage of our Satellite Partner programs in the media.
+To date, various institutions have launched Fairchild Challenge Partner programs in their locales, nationally and abroad, and more are expected to launch in the near future.
+Please visit our Media Center web page to view coverage of our Fairchild Challenge Partner programs in the media.

-For more information on how to become a Satellite Partner Site please email firstname.lastname@example.org.
+For more information on how to become a Fairchild Challenge Partner Site please email firstname.lastname@example.org.

 |Students create a scuplture.|

 Bok Tower Gardens (Florida,U.S.)

 The Botanic Gardens at Kona Kai Resort (Key Largo, U.S.)